-We'll evaluate your performance in this course using a combination of in-class or take-home assignments, exams, individual or group projects, participation and attendance.
+We'll evaluate your performance in this course using a combination of assignments, exams, individual or group projects, participation and attendance.

 Textbooks and learning materials

-Course fees do not include textbooks or other materials, which you may purchase from the SFU Bookstore.
-We recommend you purchase your textbooks as soon as you've registered.
-The quantities are limited at the bookstore.
+Course fees do not include textbooks or other materials.
+We recommend you purchase your textbooks as soon as you’ve registered:

 Professional development credits